albert-dang/A-Star-Pathing/README.md

 # Quickstart
+The algorithm is designed for a 2-dimensional grid where obstacles are mapped to rectangular cells.
+Your smallest collidable object will occupy one cell.
+Movement is 4-directional for quick implementation but is easily converted to 8-directional by expanding on `moveStack_neighbours()`.

-With `get_moveStack()`, you can assign a stack of waypoints to a given instance.
-This is a full solution for pathfinding so that you only need to figure out:
+With `get_moveStack()`, we can assign a stack of waypoints to a given instance.
+This is a full solution for pathfinding so that we only need to figure out:
-- When you want to read in the next waypoint
+- When we want to read in the next waypoint
-- How you're getting to the x and y stored in that waypoint
+- How we're getting to the x and y stored in that waypoint

-Once you're ready to read in a waypoint, simply pop the moveStack assigned to your given instance:
+Once we're ready to read in a waypoint, simply pop the moveStack assigned to a given instance:
 - `waypoint = ds_stack_pop(moveStack)`

 Then access the x and y keys:
 - `xNext = waypoint[? moveX]`
 - `yNext = waypoint[? moveY]`

-## get_moveStack()
+## `get_moveStack()`
-This function initializes the pathfinding algorithm and assigns a stack of waypoints to a given instance.
+Initializes the pathfinding algorithm and assigns a stack of waypoints to a given instance.

-- Arguments:
+### Arguments:
-  - col = starting column
+- col (int)
+  - The relative starting column of the instance we're moving. `col = 0` would mean starting in the leftmost column of our moving grid.
+We can use `get_grid(instance.x)` to quickly get a relative column.

-  - row = starting row
+- row (int)
+  - The relative starting row of the instance we're moving. `row = 0` would mean starting in the topmost row of our moving grid.
+We can use `get_grid(instance.y)` to quickly get a relative row.

-  - colGoto = destination column
+- colGoto (int)
+  - The relative row of the distination. `colGoto = 0` would be the leftmost column considered by the pathfinder.
+We can use `get_grid(x)` from this library to convert any x to a relative column.
+For example, we can easily assign a column with the mouse simply using `get_grid(mouse_x)` to figure out the relative column for us.

-  - rowGoto = destination row
+- rowGoto (int)
-      - You can use `get_grid(x)` and `get_grid(y)` from this library to convert any x, y coordinate to a column and row, respectively
+   - The relative row of the distination. `rowGoto = 0` would be the topmost row considered by the pathfinder.
+We can use `get_grid(y)` from this library to convert any y to a relative row.
+For example, we can easily assign a row for following another instance simply using `get_grid(ally.y)` to figure out the relative row for us.

+- grid (mp_grid)
-  - grid = ID of some mp_grid
+  - ID of some mp_grid

 - grid_originX = absolute x coordinate of origin of the grid
 - grid_originY = absolute y coordinate of origin of the grid
-      - This allows for dynamic pathfinding and optimizing memory
+    - Allows for dynamic pathfinding and optimizing memory
 - grid_cellWidth = width of columns in the grid
 - grid_cellHeight = height of rows in the grid

+## `moveStack_neighbours()`
+Creates neighbours for a given node and adds valid ones to unchecked nodes.

+### Arguments: